 Diverse Perspectives.
 Clear Consensus.

-AIRNet-21 has long been under consideration by congressional committees, research and policy think tanks, and government-convened commissions and panels such as the Amtrak Reform Council.
+RAILnet-21 has long been under consideration by congressional committees, research and policy think tanks, and government-convened commissions and panels such as the Amtrak Reform Council.
 The Government Accountability Office, the Congressional Research Service, and the US DOT Inspector General have also extensively studied it.

 JAMES J. FLORIO, ESQ

 Former Governor, State of New Jersey; former Chairman of the House Sub-Committee on Commerce, Transportation and Tourism of the House Energy and Commerce Committee; prime sponsor of the Staggers Act; drafted the legislation which privatized Conrail; member of the blue-ribbon working group enlisted by Congress in 1997 to develop a funding solution for Amtrak's Northeast Corridor.
-That plan was the forerunner of AIRNet-21.
+That plan was the forerunner of RAILnet-21.

 RICHARD MUDGE, PH.D.